Hemophilia and other coagulation disorders: neurologic aspects

 Subarachnoid hemorrhage risk may be lowered by treatment of hypertension, avoidance of alcohol and tobacco, and a diet rich in fiber.
 In patients with first degree relatives with a history of subarachnoid hemorrhage or history of subarachnoid hemorrhage it is reasonable to offer noninvasive screening for undiagnosed or late regrowth of an aneurysm.
 Immediately after an aneurysm is secured by clipping or coiling, follow-up imaging is useful in detecting remnants or recurrence of an aneurysm that may require further management (22).

-Screening for preeclampsia is recommended through pregnancy by measuring blood pressure (101).
+Screening for preeclampsia is recommended through pregnancy by measuring blood pressure (105).

 Considerable overlap exists in the clinical presentations of the various central nervous system complications described.
 In the presence of focal neurologic symptoms, considerations should include cerebrovascular disease (particularly venous thrombosis, arterial occlusion, or embolism) and intracerebral or subarachnoid hemorrhage.
 Space-occupying lesions such as tumors and infection from brain abscess, meningitis, and encephalitis can also cause symptoms.

-Other causes for acute encephalopathy should be excluded if malnutrition is not suspected.
-Among these are stroke (top of the basilar syndrome), paraneoplastic encephalitis, Bickerstaff encephalitis, Bechet disease, ventriculoencephalitis, Miller-Fischer syndrome, Leigh disease, variant Creutzfeldt-Jakob disease, as well as various toxic metabolic states (90).
+Other causes for acute encephalopathy should be excluded.
+Among these are stroke (top of the basilar syndrome), paraneoplastic encephalitis, Bickerstaff encephalitis, Bechet disease, ventriculoencephalitis, Miller-Fischer syndrome, Leigh disease, variant Creutzfeldt-Jakob disease, as well as various toxic metabolic states (94).

 Preeclampsia with hematologic abnormalities should be differentiated from thrombotic thrombocytopenic purpura and hemolytic uremic syndrome.
 Thrombotic thrombocytopenic purpura is an idiopathic severe multisystem disorder, often precipitated by pregnancy.
 Clinical features include fever, hemolytic anemia, thrombocytopenic purpura, renal disease, and neurologic symptoms of stupor, coma, and convulsions (35).
 Hemolytic uremic syndrome is considered part of the same spectrum of disease, with similar clinical features.
-Both disorders are managed with plasma therapy and corticosteroids (107).
+Both disorders are managed with plasma therapy and corticosteroids (111).

 The diagnosis of Wernicke encephalopathy is mainly based on the clinical features, as there are no specific routine laboratory tests.
 Thiamine level or red blood cell transketolase activity may confirm the initial suspicion.
-High-performance liquid chromatography has improved thiamine assessment (90).
-Lesions suggesting necrosis are visible on cerebral MRI in the regions associated with Wernicke encephalopathy: medial thalami, mammillary bodies, periaqueductal and paraventricular areas, locus ceruleus, cranial nerve nuclei, and superior cerebellar vermis (64; 07).
+High-performance liquid chromatography has improved thiamine assessment (94).
+Lesions suggesting necrosis are visible on cerebral MRI in the regions associated with Wernicke encephalopathy: medial thalami, mammillary bodies, periaqueductal and paraventricular areas, locus ceruleus, cranial nerve nuclei, and superior cerebellar vermis (66; 07).

 Lumbar puncture can rule out subarachnoid hemorrhage but should be avoided if venous thrombosis with increased intracranial pressure is suspected (26).
 Advances in CT technology have improved the sensitivity for subarachnoid hemorrhage to 0.987 and specificity to 0.999 and may rule out hemorrhage within 6 hours from onset, without the need for lumbar puncture (29).
 Conventional cerebral angiography is useful for diagnosis of aneurysms and vasculitides.

 If preeclampsia or eclampsia is suspected clinically, laboratory evaluation should include peripheral smear, hemolysis studies, and kidney and liver function tests.
-In less than one third of patients, the diagnosis of HELLP syndrome is made based on specific laboratory abnormalities (57).
+In less than one third of patients, the diagnosis of HELLP syndrome is made based on specific laboratory abnormalities (58).

-Wernicke encephalopathy should be treated with intravenous rather than oral or intramuscular administration of thiamine as soon as possible (47).
+Wernicke encephalopathy should be treated with intravenous rather than oral or intramuscular administration of thiamine as soon as possible (48).
 Although no randomized trials are available, different regimens have been used: 500 mg intravenous over 30 minutes 2 to 3 times a day for 2 to 3 days or up to 6 days if no response is seen initially.
 If this regimen is effective, 250 mg intravenous or intramuscular is given daily for 5 days or until clinical improvement ceases.

 Vasospasm and delayed cerebral ischemia may be prevented by administration of oral nimodipine and intravenous fluids.
 Vasospasm may be detected with serial transcranial ultrasound.
 CT or MR perfusion may delineate the areas vulnerable to ischemia.
 If vasospasm and cerebral ischemia does not respond rapidly to hydration, intra-arterial balloon angioplasty combined with a vasodilator may be needed to prevent stroke (22).

 In patients with ischemic or hemorrhagic stroke, neuraxial analgesia and anesthesia are generally safer than general anesthesia.
 Unless cesarean is required for obstetrical reasons, vaginal delivery is preferred.
-Therapeutic anticoagulation or increased intracranial pressure are indications for cesarean delivery, in which case, general anesthesia is preferred (79).
+Therapeutic anticoagulation or increased intracranial pressure are indications for cesarean delivery, in which case, general anesthesia is preferred (82).